 How would I recognise a badger?
 Badgers are stocky animals with heavy bodies that look a bit fat, (but aren't).
 They have short, black legs.
 Their coat has a grizzled grey look.
-The head is broad black with white stripes from the muzzle, over the eyes to the ears.
+The head is broad white with black stripes from the muzzle, over the eyes to the ears.
 The short tail is white.